LLNL/axom/src/axom/multimat/docs/sphinx/multimat_materials.rst

 #######################

 The distribution of materials over the mesh is determined using the **Cell-Material Relation** *(CMR)*.
-If a mesh has *N* cells and *M* materials then each cell can have *M* possible values if it contains all of the possible materials.
-There is a total of N*M values if each cell contains all materials.
+If a mesh has *N* cells and *M* materials, each cell can have up to *M* possible values.
+This means the mesh will hold N*M values if each cell contains all materials.
 There are multiple ways to specify the CMR to MultiMat.
 A static material decomposition is described here, though the CMR can also be built :doc:`dynamically <multimat_dynamic_mode>`.
 The easiest method for defining the CMR is to provide a bool vector containing true/false values for whether a cell/material combination is valid.

 .. figure:: figures/relation.png
    :figwidth: 800px